Restaurant in Vienna, Austria

 What to Expect

-Sichuan cuisine as a category brings a specific kitchen character: the numbing heat of Sichuan peppercorn, fermented black bean, and chilli oil define the aromatic profile before a dish even reaches the table.
+Sichuan cuisine as a category brings a specific kitchen character: the numbing heat of Sichuan peppercorn, fermented black bean, chilli oil define the aromatic profile before a dish even reaches the table.
 Whether this kitchen delivers that with consistency is the question that guides any booking decision here.
 Given the thin public data available on this venue, the prudent approach is to treat it as a solid local find rather than a destination restaurant.
-It is not in the same tier as Vienna's fine-dining circuit, and it does not need to be — the comparison set is different.
+It is not in the same tier as Vienna's fine-dining circuit, it does not need to be — the comparison set is different.

 Brunch and Morning Format